Compare Leased Line Quotes

 1. Fibre Ethernet: When someone casually mentions leased lines, this is the type they are most probably referring to.
 Fibre Ethernet uses only fibre optic cables for an end-to-end connection.

 2. Ethernet in the First Mile (EFM): This type of leased line uses only copper wires for the infrastructure.
 Even though it uses a copper network, it is still considered a leased line connection because it offers a direct and independent connection along with SLA agreements with the provider.
+For a detailed comparison, see our guide: Leased Line vs EFM: Which option to choose?

 3. Ethernet over Fibre to the Cabinet (EoFTTC): Instead of using 100% fibre cables for its network, it uses a mix of it with copper cables.
 The connection still remains unshared in most cases and comes with SLAs.